-In alliance with Norinchukin Academy Co., Ltd., a training specialist for cooperative members, the Norinchukin Bank is working to develop human resources that meet the trust and expectations of individual members and customers, targeted at the directors and employees of JA Bank, JF Marine Bank and JForest Group, by pursuing initiatives to (1) nurture and strengthen the power of Reform Leaders who promote the practice of prefectural and JA strategies and (2) promote the acquisition and enhancement of specialized skills and knowledge.
+In alliance with Norinchukin Academy Co., Ltd., a training specialist for cooperative members, The Norinchukin Bank is working to develop human resources that meet the trust and expectations of individual members and customers, targeted at the directors and employees of JA Bank, JF Marine Bank and JForest Group, by pursuing initiatives to (1) nurture and strengthen the power of Reform Leaders who promote the practice of prefectural and JA strategies and (2) promote the acquisition and enhancement of specialized skills and knowledge.
+Additionally, we have started online personnel training sessions in order that we can continue with training, while reducing their risk of COVID-19 infection.